 The root chakra ties you to your daily necessities like food, water, and sleep, but it also points to what you may need to feel whole as an emotional being.
 An imbalance or blockage here can lead to stress.
 Some tips for keeping your whole self optimized from this perspective can be found here and here.

 I keep reaching for this Tranquility Balancing Mist from Saje Wellness lately.
 I put out a good spritz and inhale deep.

 An Ayurvedic Guide to Stress Management.
 “If like increases like, opposites balance, and the stress response is unequivocally reducing, lightening, and catabolic in nature, then the antidote to excess stress is to offer our systems an abundance of the entire group of building, nourishing qualities—through our diets, our lifestyle, our practices, our relationships—basically, anywhere that we can get them.”

-If Arianna Huffington is taking mid-day naps to recharge and optimize her workflow, you might want to take note.
+If Arianna Huffington is taking mid-day naps to recharge and optimize her workflow, maybe we could all take note?

 Like Renee, I’m also an emotional sponge and find it veeerrrrrryyy easy to slip into a state of over-stimulation.
 Lots of good tips on building up your own stress-response toolbox in this post.